datatogether/website/content/posts/01_knowledge_commons.md

 **ROB**: This connects to the Dulong de Rosnay piece: a counterpoint to anonymity in online spaces is reputation.
 It means you can't have throwaway accounts; you need a durable identity.
 You can't be a bad actor under a different name.

 **LIZ**: I have experimented with sidestepping reputation as a prime value in a commons context.
 Reputation can have some of the same undesirable impacts (incumbencies, authority, over-representation).
 Often, we're moving at the speed of "did you test it for yourself, and did it work?"
-It can get a little crazy, but in a knowledge commons, understanding "pre-authenticated knowledge" from another system is just moving it into a new context.
+Empiricism can be slow, but in a knowledge commons, understanding "pre-authenticated knowledge" from another system is just moving it into a new context.

 **ROB**: I agree.
 We often don't even have that basic level– in code reviews, it's very common for people to approve without actually testing it themselves & finding out: well, does it work?